Show Up to the Audition Like You Already Have the Part [3]

 Know Your Number

 Budget discipline and audience clarity are the same conversation.
 If your film costs ten million dollars to make, you need a distribution path that can generate returns at that scale.
 Your audience might be real but specific: a regional story, a niche genre, a character study without obvious franchise potential.
-That is not a flaw.
-It is a parameter.
+That is not a flaw!
+It is simply a parameter.
 It tells you what the film should cost, how it should be released, and what success actually looks like for that particular project.
-Know your number before you walk into any room, a streaming platform, a festival acquisition conversation, a direct-to-audience launch.
-That is not pessimism.
-It is the difference between a negotiation and a wish.

 The filmmakers who are building sustainable careers outside the traditional system are not the ones making the most ambitious films.
 They are the ones making films that are precisely ambitious enough for the audience they have actually identified, at a budget that the economics of that audience can genuinely support.
 That discipline is not a compromise.
 It is a craft.